Table of Contents

-The fusion of the first pharyngeal arch creates a protuberance in the midline known as the tuberculum impar, located on the lower edge of the first pharyngeal arch.
-The tuberculum impar is labeled as ‘b’ in the figure below.
+A small nodule is the first evidence of the developing tongue in the floor of the pharynx.
+The fusion of the first pharyngeal arch creates a protuberance in the midline known as the tuberculum impar (labeled as ‘b’ in the figure below).
+It is located on the lower edge of the first pharyngeal arch.

-The sensory sensation of touch of the anterior 2/3 of the tongue is carried by the mandibular branch of the trigeminal nerve (CN V) while the taste sensation is carried by the chorda tympani branch of the facial nerve (CN VII).
-This part of the tongue has both endodermic as well as ectodermic origin.
+The sensory feeling of touch in the anterior 2/3 of the tongue is carried by the mandibular branch of the trigeminal nerve (CN V), while the taste sensation is carried by the chorda tympani branch of the facial nerve (CN VII).
+This part of the tongue has both endodermic and ectodermic origin.

-The posterior 1/3 of the tongue is formed mainly by the third pharyngeal arch with little contribution of the second and fourth pharyngeal arches.
-The second pharyngeal pouch is however overgrown by the third pharyngeal arch.
-The fusion of these arches form the copula, which is the posterior 1/3 of the tongue.
+The posterior 1/3 of the tongue is formed mainly by the third pharyngeal arch, with little contribution of the second and fourth pharyngeal arches.
+The second pharyngeal pouch is, however, overgrown by the third pharyngeal arch.
+The fusion of these arches forms the copula, which is the posterior 1/3 of the tongue.
 The touch and taste sensation of this part of the tongue is carried by a branch of the glossopharyngeal nerve (CN IX).

 The base of the tongue is formed by the fourth pharyngeal arch and is innervated by a branch of the vagus nerve (CN X) for the touch and taste sensation.

-The foramen caecum labeled as ‘c’ in the diagram is basically a remnant of the unpaired endodermic bud, which was the primordium of the thyroid gland.
+The foramen cecum, labeled as ‘c’ in the diagram, is basically a remnant of the unpaired endodermic bud, which was the primordium of the thyroid gland.
 The thyroglossal duct regresses and is not present in an adult.
-In some cases, where it does not regress, a patent tract is present called the thyroglossal tract which often leads to the formation of a cyst or a fistula.
+In some cases, where it does not regress, a patent tract is present—called the thyroglossal tract—which often leads to the formation of a cyst or a fistula.

 Major Developmental Anomalies of the Tongue

-- Macroglossia is an enlarged tongue, which can be either congenital or acquired.
+Macroglossia is an enlarged tongue, which can be either congenital or acquired.
 It is often associated with Down’s syndrome and Hunter’s syndrome.
-Aquired macroglossia may be seen in lingual tumours, myxedema, amyloidosis and angioedema.
+Acquired macroglossia may be seen in lingual tumors, myxedema, amyloidosis, and angioedema.

-- Lingual thyroid nodule occurs when the remnants of the thyroid primordium fail to migrate to its normal position, resulting in formation of thyroid nodule in the substance of the tongue.
-It results in dysphagia, dysphonia and breathing difficulties.
+Lingual thyroid nodule occurs when the remnants of the thyroid primordium fail to migrate to its normal position.
+This results in the formation of a thyroid nodule in the substance of the tongue.
+It leads to dysphagia, dysphonia and breathing difficulties.